mdn/translated-content-de/files/de/web/css/content/index.md

   content: url("mdn.svg");
 }

-/* wird nicht angezeigt, wenn das Ersetzen von Elementen unterstützt wird */ div::after {
+/* will not show if element replacement is supported */ div::after {
   content: " (" attr(id) ")";
 }